epadam/CNN-AV1-intra-encoder/source/training.rst

 Optimizer
 --------------

-Adam is used
+Built-in Adam is used.

-The source code can also be found in the link.

 ----------------------------
 Evaluation and Test Setting
 ----------------------------

-For evaluation, 10% of the training data is split.
+10% of the data set is split for evaluation.